aistairc/bert-on-abci/README.md

 # BERT-on-ABCI

+## Overview

-Homepage for scripts of training/fine-tuning BERT on ABCI
+- We have developed scripts of training/fine-tuning BERT on ABCI
+- It took *** hours to train a BERT model on *** GB texts in an epoch using *** GPUs.

+## Scripts

-Scripts for training BERT from scratch: https://github.com/aistairc/kirt_bert_on_abci
+- training BERT from scratch: https://github.com/aistairc/kirt_bert_on_abci

-Scripts for fine-tuning BERT / evaluating BERT-based models: https://github.com/aistairc/kirt_bert_finetuning
+- fine-tuning BERT / evaluating BERT-based models: https://github.com/aistairc/kirt_bert_finetuning

+## Results/Models

+To be announced...